sergei202/okcoders-backend/week2/homework.md

 The stateful data will be an array of tasks.
 Each task will be an object with a `name` and `completed` property.

-You'll also create creating functions that allow you to _interface_ between the GUI and your data:
+You'll also create functions that allow you to interface between the GUI and your data:
 - `getTasks()`
 - `addTask(name)`
 - `toggleTask(name)`